imshaaz21/Crop-Monitoring-Smart-Agriculture/README.md

  <tr>
   <td>Arduino Uno</td>
    <td><img src="https://user-images.githubusercontent.com/77115237/192482471-ee8c8d8f-440c-48fa-9e42-9d28ba3b760b.png" width="100%" height = "auto"></td>
-  <td>Arduino is a microcontroller to control the working of the sensors and manage the working of the device.
+  <td>Arduino is a micro controller to control the working of the sensors and manage the working of the device.
 The Uno version of Arduino is implemented in this project.
 It was developed by Arduino CC.
 The Arduino board comes with various number of pins.
 The pins are categorized as output and input pins.
-The input pins ac cepts digital as well as analog pins.
+The input pins accepts digital as well as analog pins.
 It has 14 digital pins and 6 analog pins.
 It accepts 7 to 20 volts of power for working.
 It also has an USB port.</td>
  </tr>
  <tr>
   <td>DHT11 Temperature And Humidity Sensor</td>